Hypatian Codex

-The Hypatian Codex, also known as Hypatian Letopis or Ipatiev Letopis, (Note: Іпацьеўскі летапіс; Ипатьевская летопись; Іпатіївський літопис, /uk/.) is a compendium of three Rus' chronicles: the Primary Chronicle, Kievan Chronicle and Galician-Volhynian Chronicle.
+The Hypatian Codex, also known as Hypatian Letopis or Ipatiev Letopis, (Note: Іпацьеўскі летапіс; Ипатьевская летопись; Іпатіївський літопис, /uk/.) is a compendium of three Rus' chronicles: the Primary Chronicle, Kievan Chronicle and Galician–Volhynian Chronicle.
 It is the most important source of historical data about Kievan Rus'.
 The language of this work is Old Church Slavonic with many East Slavisms.

 Provenance

 The codex was discovered in Ukraine in 1617 by Zacharias Kopystensky, and was then copied by monks in 1621.

-The codex later known as the Hypatian Codex was most likely acquired from the Ipatievsky Monastery (Hypatian Monastery) in Kostroma on 15 May 1767.
+The codex later known as the Hypatian Codex was most likely acquired from the Ipatiev Monastery (Hypatian Monastery) in Kostroma on 15 May 1767.
 This would have happened during the May–June 1767 Volga voyage of Empress Catherine II, who was highly interested in reading Rus' chronicles, and collecting them all at the capital city of Saint Petersburg (one of the goals of her voyage).
 Count Vladimir Grigorievich Orlov (1743–1831), then director of the Academy of Sciences, accompanied the empress on the voyage and wrote in his diary that three chronicles were acquired from the Ipatievsky Monastery on 15 May 1767, which were subsequently sent to Moscow and ended up in the Petersburg Library of the Russian Academy of Sciences.
 Ever since, the Hypatian Codex has been preserved there with registration number "16.4.4".

 According to the Istoriia Biblioteki Akademii Nauk SSSR, the Hypatian manuscript was first mentioned in S. S. Bashilov's October 1767 letter to August Ludwig von Schlözer (Catherine had previously appointed Schlözer as full professor of Academy of Sciences on 3 January 1765 with a 5-year contract).
 At some point after Schlözer left Saint Petersburg on 15 June 1765 (to organise education of Russian history students at the University of Göttingen), but before autumn 1767, the Library of the Russian Academy of Sciences must have acquired it.
 Schlözer returned to Saint Petersburg in autumn 1766 one last time before settling in Göttingen definitively.
 Before leaving, he gave instructions to Bashilov, who was dissatisfied with his humble position at the Academy, unable to do and get credit for his own work.

 In the letter of 12 October 1767, Bashilov wrote that the codex had been delivered from the Ipatievsky Monastery to the Committee of the Academy of Sciences, where Alexei Yakovlevich Polenov (1738–1816) was given the task of describing and copying the Hypatian Codex in order to prepare it for publication.
 In response to Schlözer's request for more information on the codex, Bashilov provided more details, leading the excited Schlözer to write An Abstract from a Report from St. Petersburg dated 16 (27) December 1767, which Johann Christoph Gatterer (1727–1799) included in his 1768 book published in Göttingen.